MPoL-dev/MPoL/_sources/units-and-conventions.md

 f(x) = \int_{-\infty}^\infty F(s) e^{i 2 \pi  x s} \mathrm{d}s
 $$

+## Baseline Convention

+For two antennas `ant1` and `ant2`, the baseline convention describes how the baseline between them is represented in UVW coordinates and whether the positive baseline is measured from `ant1->ant2`, or from `ant2->ant1`.
+MPoL follows the former, standard baseline convention as laid out in [Thompson, Moran, and Swenson](https://ui.adsabs.harvard.edu/abs/2017isra.book.....T/abstract) and other radio interferometry textbooks.
+However, CASA follows a historically complicated convention [described in CASA Memo 2](https://casadocs.readthedocs.io/en/stable/notebooks/memo-series.html).
+The difference between the two can be expressed as the complex conjugate of the visibilities.
+So, if you find that your image appears upside down and mirrored, you'll want to take ``np.conj`` of your visibilities before proceeding.

 ## Continuous representation of interferometry

 Consider some astronomical source parameterized by its sky brightness distribution $I$.
 The sky brightness is a function of position on the sky.
 For small fields of view (typical to single-pointing ALMA or VLA observations) we parameterize the sky direction using the direction cosines $l$ and $m$, which correspond to R.A. and Dec, respectively.
 In that case, we would have a function $I(l,m)$.
 The sky brightness is an *intensity*, so it has units of $\mathrm{Jy\,arcsec}^{-2}$ (equivalently $\mathrm{Jy\, beam}^{-1}$, where $\mathrm{beam}$ is the effective area of the synthesized beam).